|

 Fremont Jones: owner

-of a typewriter service in turn of the last century San Francisco,
+of a typewriter service in turn of the 20th century, in San Francisco,

 California |